The Milgram experiment was replicated at the University of British Columbia last month.

 When Milgram ran the original experiment, participants were assigned the role of the “teacher”, and confederates the role of the “learner”.
 They were separated by a barrier in which they could not see one another but could still communicate.
 The “teacher” was given a list of word pairs he was to teach the “learner”, and if the “learner” was unable to correctly remember which words paired with which, the “teacher” had to shock them.

 Most participants were willing to deliver several electric shocks, and many were willing to deliver electric shocks so severe they thought it caused the confederate to pass out.
 But in this recent study, not even a single participant was willing to subject the confederate to a mere seven seconds of Dolphy’s free jazz opus.

-Here is a transcription of the dialogue between experimenter Dr. Logan Trevors, and William, one of the two hundred and forty-four participants in the UBC replication.
+Here is a transcription of the dialogue between experimenter Dr. Logan Trevors, and William, one of the 244 participants in the UBC replication.

 Dr. Trevors: “Alright William, your compatriot has failed at his verbal task.
 You must now flip the first switch, which will play him a short snippet of ‘Hat and Beard’, a critically acclaimed atonal romp and the first track off of ‘Out to Lunch.'”

 William: “I’m afraid I can’t do that sir.
 It just isn’t right.”